jasdhiratrevature/react-demo2/README.md

 3. In the handleClick() method, call the fetch() and use the http DELETE method to delete the post based on the post id.
 4. Once done navigate back to the home page.
 ---
+## 32-404_Pages

+1. When the user goes to some other url not related to the project we should show the user a customized 404 page.
+2. First create a component NotFound for this.
+NotFound.js
+3. Set up the Route for this in app.js file.
+4. The route for NotFound should be the last one.
+---